ymugume19/Git-Markdown-Exercise/README.md

 ### Share your folder by pull request

-If you would like to share your notes with the class, add them to the course repository that you had initially forked.
+If you would like to share your notes with the class, add them to the course repository that you had initially forked with a pull request.

+This is from Github's [Using Pull Requests Page](https://help.github.com/articles/about-pull-requests/):

+>Pull requests let you tell others about changes you've pushed to a GitHub repository.
+Once a pull request is sent, interested parties can review the set of changes, discuss potential modifications, and even push follow-up commits if necessary.

 Begin by going to [https://github.com/EEOB-BioData/Git-Markdown-Exercise](https://github.com/EEOB-BioData/Git-Markdown-Exercise) and clicking on the **New pull request** button near the top.